chesslablab/react-board/README.md

 ![Figure 1](/assets/figure_01.png)

 🎉 That's it!
 Let's just initialize the chessboard for now without implementing any logic in the `filterMove` and `handleMove` functions.
-For further details please check out the [demo](https://www.chesslablab.com/) in the [React Chess](https://github.com/chesslablab/react-chess) repository, or continue reading for an example on how to use multiple ReactBlab components implementing user interactions.
+For further details please continue reading for an example on how to use multiple ReactBlab components implementing user interactions.

 #### Initialize a Capablanca Board